Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Preliminaries and Definitions

-Consider $\m{\phi}_{t_0}^{t} : \mc{M} \rightarrow \mc{M}$ which maps a state $\m{x}_{0} \in \mc{{X}}_0$ at initial time $t_0$ to a state $\m{x} \in \mc{{X}}$ at time {$t>t_0$}~\cite{Shadden2005a, Iserles2009}.
-The continuous-time flow map of nonlinear system~\eqref{eq:model_CT} can be written as This interpretation of the nonlinear dynamical system~\eqref{eq:model_CT} defines the flow of phase points along the phase curve, thereby describing the time evolution of the {state variables} pertaining to the dynamical system~\cite{Arrowsm1994}.
+This interpretation of the nonlinear dynamical system~\eqref{eq:model_CT} defines the flow of phase points along the phase curve, thereby describing the time evolution of the state variables pertaining to the dynamical system~\cite{Arrowsm1994}.